 - Start with less than is recommended for the first week

 - Speak to your doctor if you are pregnant or nursing

-- Speak to your therapist/pharmacist if you have bipolar disorder
+- Talk to your therapist/pharmacist if you have bipolar disorder

-- speak go your pharmacist if you take any prescription medications
+- Speak to your pharmacist if you take any prescription medications

 Does Glutamine Work?

 This amino acid does have some research noting it might improve exercise performance in some people.
 But, there is not as much research as some believe.
 Several studies combine glutamine with other ingredients (creatine, HMB etc.) which also makes it difficult to know which contributed the effects.